-All pupils leaving school during the day must also sign out from our Pupil Support Office and sign in on their return.
+All students leaving school during the day must sign out from our Student Services Office and sign in upon their return.

-LCS pupils are assessed regularly throughout the year.
+LCS students are assessed regularly throughout the year.
 Below are the assessment schedules for the current school year.

-Below is a document showing how Key Stage 3 grades are estimated to correlate to GCSE grades at LCS.
+Below is a document showing how Key Stage 3 grades are derived.

 Charging for Activities

 Whilst we are reluctant to charge for any activity at LCS, it is our policy to charge for certain activities.

 A copy of the policy can be found in the Policies Section